NooneBug/obsidian_vaults/Entity_typing_sota/paper/2021 Dai - Ultra-Fine Entity Typing with Weak Supervision from a Masked Language Model.md

 ---
 The model is evaluated on [[Dataset - UFET]] and [[Dataset - Ren's Ontonotes]]

+Analyze the differences in performances based on the kind of entity mention: named entity, pronoun and nominal

 Hongliang Dai,(1)
 Yangqiu Song (1)
 Haixun Wang (2)